abuildingminds/gremlin-mapper/README.md

 ## Contributing

-Please submit issues/pull requests if you have feedback or message the gremlin-orm team to be added as a contributor: gremlin.orm@gmail.com
+Please submit issues/pull requests if you have feedback or message the gremlin-mapper team to be added as a contributor: gremlin.orm@gmail.com

 ## Authors